ShudarsanRegmi/myDigiNotes/database/redis/Important_Learnings_From_leetcodeSQL50_journey.md

 - coalesce() function to provide substitue values for null values
 - year(), month(), date(), DATE_FORMAT(date, "%Y-%m"), etc.
-- Aggregation function can be used even after having clause
+- Aggregation function can be used even after having clause -Char_length() can be used to find the length of char in string in table

 # Question I need to revise Again
 -  1141.
 User Activity for the Past 30 Days I